openebs/dynamic-localpv-provisioner/docs/tutorials/hostpath/xfs_quota/prerequisites.md

 If the mount options include 'pquota' or 'prjquota', you can move over to [this doc](./enable-xfs-quota.md) to enable XFS Quota.

 ### Step 3:
-In this step we will remount the device using the 'pquota' mount option.
-If the filesystem you're trying to remount is your root filesystem (mounted on '/'), then follow the instructions below.
+In this step we will mount the device using the 'pquota' mount option.
+If the filesystem you're trying to mount with the pquota option is your root filesystem (mounted on '/'), then follow the instructions below.
 If the filesystem is a on a data disk, and not on the root filesystem, then move to the [data disk sub-section](#filesystem-on-data-disk).

 #### **Root filesystem**